 IAM is used to control who has access to what within your Azure account.
 It’s also important for you to understand how RBAC works with IAM.

-During this project you can learn a below skills by practicing them:
+During this Live project, you can learn the below skills by practicing them:

-1. Azure Device identity management: You can learn Azure AD joining, Azure AD registration of devices and hybrid azure AD joining.
+1. Azure Device identity management: You can learn Azure AD join, Azure AD registration of devices, and hybrid Azure AD joining.
 You will learn how to troubleshoot the device joining issues using Dsregcmd /Status command.
-You will also learn managing the devices from azure portal such as enable, disable and delete the device and many more things about device identity management.
+You will also learn managing the devices from the Azure portal such as enabling, disabling, and deleting the device, and many more things about device identity management.

-2. Users and Group management : You can learn how to create and manage users and groups, how security group and office 365 group are differ and how you can create query rules for dynamic group.
+2. Users and Group management: You can learn how to create and manage users and groups, how security groups and office 365 groups differ, and how you can create query rules for dynamic groups.
 You will observe the difference between member users.

-3. AD connect: Active directory connect is a tool to make hybrid cloud it helps you to connect and sync the users, groups and Devices from on-premise to Azure cloud.
-While working on this lab you will learn about windows AD too, you can understand the difference between Azure AD and Windows AD.
+3. AD Connect: Active directory connect is a tool to make a hybrid cloud it helps you to connect and sync the users, groups, and Devices from on-premise to Azure cloud.
+While working on this lab you will learn about Windows AD too, you can understand the difference between Azure AD and Windows AD.
 You can experience the on-premise infrastructure.
-Learn and implement PTA and PHS authentication by doing this in live Azure project.
+Learn and implement PTA and PHS authentication by doing this in an Azure live project.

-4. Security: Conditional access policy and Identity protection policies are one of the best tool to control the access and fulfill the duty of an IAM administrator by making sure there is 100 percent productivity as well as strengthen the security.
-In this Azure live project on IAM you will be able to create conditional access policy and Identity protection policies and observe the various behavior on the bases of controls in conditional access policy.
+4. Security: Conditional access policy and Identity protection policies are one of the best tools to control access and fulfill the duty of an IAM administrator by making sure there is 100 percent productivity as well as strengthening security.
+In this Azure live project on IAM, you will be able to create conditional access policy and Identity protection policies and observe the various behavior on the bases of controls in the conditional access policy.

 Project 3 – To implement Monitoring services and perform cloud cost optimization